AysenurKH/pythongame/README.md

-# TODO: Finish Tests
+# TODO: Prepare what to say for video
+# TODO: Any way to "fake" user input in tests?
-# TODO: docs and lint in the test module
+# TODO: Move test to different folder and avoid all the module trouble

 # Python Game